 If you were served with a temporary restraining order in San Jose, California, you could lose certain rights, such as visitation with your children or the ability to live in your home.
 Additionally, you could face criminal charges if you violate the order’s terms.
 It’s essential to act fast to defend yourself and minimize the effects of the protective order on your life.

-A San Jose restraining order lawyer at Ahmed & Sukaram, Attorneys at Law is here to explain your legal options and prepare an effective defense strategy based on your side of the story.
+A San Jose restraining order lawyer at Ahmed & Sukaram, DUI and Criminal Defense Attorneys is here to explain your legal options and prepare an effective defense strategy based on your side of the story.
 Collectively, we have over 30 years of experience helping accused people throughout Silicon Valley receive the best possible outcomes in their cases.

-Contact us at Ahmed & Sukaram, Attorneys at Law to set up a free initial consultation with our experienced criminal defense attorneys (408) 217-8818.
+Contact us at Ahmed & Sukaram, DUI and Criminal Defense Attorneys to set up a free initial consultation with our experienced criminal defense attorneys (408) 217-8818.
 We’ll discuss the allegations against you and how we can help you throughout the restraining order process.

-How Can Ahmed & Sukaram, Attorneys at Law Help With a Restraining Order in San Jose, CA?
+How Can Ahmed & Sukaram, DUI and Criminal Defense Attorneys Help With a Restraining Order in San Jose, CA?

 A lawyer isn’t technically required in a California restraining order case.
 However, it’s wise to retain legal counsel, especially if you have children or live with the person who filed the petition.
 Additionally, these orders usually accompany domestic violence allegations, meaning you’ll want a knowledgeable attorney on your side.